ashishtele/ashishtele.github.io/_posts/2020-07-12-Will_vedic_maths_improve_ML_Models.md

 Hi All,

 [Vedic Mathematics](http://mathlearners.com/) is a collection of Techniques/Sutras to solve mathematical arithmetics in an easy and faster way.
 There is a famous book called Vedic Mathematics by Bharati Krishna Tirtha.
 It has many mathematical techniques.
 Though the claimed source of Vedas is rejected, the tricks of fast calculations are still intriguing.

+I still remember the hot summer holidays between the school terms when I used to spend time in cricket camps, painting, or reading.
+I was and yet am fascinated by the Vedic mathematics tricks.
+I remember spending time in the Cyber Cafes (nostalgia!!) watching the math tricks on the internet and writing them down.